emews/emews-tutorial-code/uc1/README.md

 Running the UC1 example
 ----
+You will need a working EMEWS install to run this workflow.
+See the [Quick Start guide](https://jozik.github.io/emews_next_gen_tutorial_tests/#quickstart) in the EMEWS tutorial.

 After downloading the Zombies model (see [here](https://github.com/emews/emews-tutorial-code/blob/main/README.md)), you can issue the following commands to run the complete UC1 workflow: